NN0X/AdventOfCode-2025/README.md

 ### Kotlin
 I hate use of var and val keywords and the fact that you can't do reverse for loops with eg. for (i in 100..0).

+### Haskell
+It's interesting.
+Unfortunately I was drinking when programming, which in most languages is not a problem, but in this case happened to be one.
+I came up with a good solution for task 2, made a programming error and went down a spiral of overthinking the puzzle.
+Long story short, Haskell feels ok, but not for a one day challange.
+Couldn't do it without slight help from Gemini.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).